 Starting point: What is in your current contract?

-Anything that is underutilized could be the basis for cost savings.
+Anything that is underutilised could be the basis for cost savings.
 But, counter-intuitively, anything that is seeing more use than expected, and is contracted for, could be the basis for better-scaled pricing too.

-This is also a good moment to rationalize your existing IT estate.
+This is also a good moment to rationalise your existing IT estate.
 Cloud services and wider procurement privileges mean that IT departments have less of a stranglehold on IT procurement than in the past.
 For instance, we see many customers who discover that every department has purchased a different project management tool.
-Making a strategic decision to standardize on just one offers savings in licensing, and in time spent negotiating and managing those licenses.
+Making a strategic decision to standardise on just one offers savings in licencing, and in time spent negotiating and manageing those licences.
 And it likely provides security benefits as well.